distribusion/retailer_api_documentation/source/index.html.md

 > Make sure to replace `AIzaSyBGEpZdxbufTSpcIxWXoRjSdKu6ZctiuyI` with your API key.

 Distribusion uses API keys to allow access to the API content and perform bookings.
-You can register a new Distribusion API key at our [retailer portal](http://distribusion.com/).
+You can register a new Distribusion API key by contacting us at [partner@distribusion.com](mailto:partner@distribusion.com).

 Distribusion expects for the API key to be included in all API requests to the server in a header that looks like the following: